 Part of the confusion stems from the fact that the world has never really settled on a standard definition of “terrorism.”
 The US Code of Federal Regulations defines it as “the unlawful use of force and violence against persons or property to intimidate or coerce a government, the civilian population, or any segment thereof, in furtherance of political or social objectives.”

 But it is not a standalone criminal charge.

-In another example, from March 2017, a white man named James Harris Jackson is accused of stabbing to death a black man in New York, saying he did so as a “practice” run for more killings of black people.
+In another example, from March of this year, a white man named James Harris Jackson stabbed to death a black man in New York and said he did so as a “practice” run for more killings.
 Jackson was charged with murder in the second degree as a hate crime.

 But Jackson also faces a terrorism charge in the case – murder as an act of terrorism in the first and second degrees.